muhamm-ad/PrayerPortal/README.md

 - **Custom Adhan Audio**: Allow users to choose different Adhan recordings from the SD card.
 - **Multiple Locations**: Add support for selecting different locations directly on the device.
-- **UI Improvements**: Enhance the graphical display with additional features like a countdown to the next prayer.
 - **On-Device Wi-Fi Configuration**: Enable users to set up Wi-Fi credentials directly on the device without needing to modify the `settings.toml` file.